chris1111/Icnspack-Builder/README.md

-### Release V5 Update 11 Sep 2020 support any icons name.
+### Release Update
+- Update 26 Sep 2020 Fix position of startup screen.
 - Update 10 Sep 2020 Add pngquant
 - V3 Update 04 Sep 2020 Fix using the app in DarkMode
 - V2 Update 03 Sept 2020 Prompt to destination for the ZIP file